Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 The Everglades is a UNESCO world heritage site and a must-see for any visitors to Miami, hence why it is one of the most popular locations on our 3 days in Miami itinerary.

-Part of the castle’s attraction mystery relates to its construction.
-No one can tell how the heavy monoliths were moved and placed without any heavy machinery.
+Part of the castle’s attraction mystery relates to its construction; Ed moved and placed the heavy monoliths without any heavy machinery!

 Legends say that Ed figured out the secret of the pyramids and used it to build Coral Castle.